ailmari/BattleShip/readme.md

 ## Depencies

-There are no other than standard python modules used.
-Project have been tested to work with Python 3.5 and 3.6
+There are no other than standard Python modules used.
+Project have been tested to work with Python 3.5 and Python 3.6

 ## Setup and populate database

-Populating database is done by calling 'create_tables' from battleship.database.Engine When function is called without argument function populates database with test schema db/battleship_schema_dump.sql
+Populating database is done by calling *create_tables()* from *battleship.database.Engine* When function is called without argument function populates database with test schema *db/battleship_schema_dump.sql*

 ## Tests

-Unit tests are implemented for each component of API, and they can be found under 'tests'-folder example 'py -m tests.database_api_tests_game'
+Unit tests are implemented for each component of API, and they can be found under *tests* folder

+To run all tests:
+**py -m unittest discover -s "tests" -p "database_api_tests*"**